New-Horizons-SPM/scanbot/docs/web-app-test.md

 5. A new survey will begin.
 6. In demo mode, this process will repeat indefinitely if the initialisation was completed as in the figure above.

-<strong>Note:</strong> Scanbot is able to detect when the tip is unstable during image acquisition.
+<strong>Note:</strong> Scanbot is able to detect when the tip is unstable or 'noisy' during image acquisition.
 It cannot detect doubled tips.
-The in-built image classifier can be replaced with a custom one by using the [hk_classifier hook](../hooks/#hk_classifier).
+The built-in image classifier can be replaced with a custom one by using the [hk_classifier hook](../hooks/#hk_classifier).